 seventh (major | minor | augmented | diminished)

 eighth (perfect | augmented | diminished)

-In other words, specific intervals are the number of half steps between the two notes on the keyboard.
+In other words, specific intervals are defined by the number of half steps between the two notes on the keyboard.

 This table shows the number of half steps for each specific interval.

 First, let’s look at the major / perfect quality.
 These numbers are highlighted in red.